muppet9010/factorio-muppet-streamer/README.md

 Schedule Explosive Delivery to player
 -----------------

 Can deliver a highly customisable explosive delivery to the player.
+The explosives are created off the target player's screen and so take a few seconds to fly to their destinations.

 - Command syntax: `/muppet_streamer_schedule_explosive_delivery [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
-    - delay: NUMBER - Optional: how many seconds the arrival of the explosives will be delayed for.
+    - delay: NUMBER - Optional: how many seconds the creation of the explosives will be delayed for.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
+This doesn't include the in-flight time.
     - explosiveCount: NUMBER - Mandatory: the quantity of explosives to be delivered, if 0 then the command is ignored.
     - explosiveType: STRING - Mandatory: the type of explosive, can be any one of: "grenade", "clusterGrenade", "slowdownCapsule", "poisonCapsule", "artilleryShell", "explosiveRocket", "atomicRocket", "smallSpit", "mediumSpit", "largeSpit"
     - target: STRING - Mandatory: a player name to target.
     - targetPosition: STRING - Optional: a position as a table to target instead of the players position.
 Will come on to the target players map (surface).
     - accuracyRadiusMin: NUMBER - Optional: the minimum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
     - accuracyRadiusMax: NUMBER - Optional: the maximum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
     - salvoSize: NUMBER - Optional: breaks the incoming explosiveCount into salvos of this size.
-Useful if you are using very large numbers of nukes to prevent server crash.
+Useful if you are using very large numbers of nukes to prevent UPS issues.
     - salvoDelay: NUMBER - Optional: use with salvoSize.
-Sets the delay between salvo deliveries in game ticks (60 ticks = 1 second)
+Sets the delay between salvo deliveries in game ticks (60 ticks = 1 second).
+Each salvo will target the same player position and not re-target the player's new position.
 - Example command atomic rocket: `/muppet_streamer_schedule_explosive_delivery {"delay":1, "explosiveCount":1, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50}`
 - Example command grenades: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":7, "explosiveType":"grenade", "target":"muppet9010", "accuracyRadiusMin":10, "accuracyRadiusMax":20}`
-- Example command large count of atomic rockets with salvo: `/muppet_streamer_schedule_explosive_delivery {"delay":1, "explosiveCount":150, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50, "salvoSize":10, "salvoDelay":60}`
+- Example command large count of atomic rockets with salvo: `/muppet_streamer_schedule_explosive_delivery {"delay":5, "explosiveCount":150, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50, "salvoSize":10, "salvoDelay":180}`

 Notes: